top of page

 • LinkedIn

 Christian Bale is one of the best actors working today.
-He has the ability to do so much with so little, raising the bar each time he takes on a new character.
-But, Bale is only a mortal man.
-He alone cannot carry a film alone, which is exactly the task that is set upon him in Hostiles.
-Bale does an excellent job, but he doesn’t get much support and his performance becomes almost wasted in a film that is middle of the road at best.
+He can do so much with so little, raising the bar each time he takes on a new character.
+But Bale is only a mortal man.
+He alone cannot carry a film, which is exactly the task that is set upon him in Hostiles.
+Bale does an excellent job, but he doesn’t get much support, and his performance becomes almost wasted in a film that is middle-of-the-road at best.

 Now with a couple of successful films under his belt, Cooper tries here to illustrate the brutality of Western life.
 He emphasizes the blood, sweat, and tears of each character and how they deal with their seemingly miserable lives.
-Unfortunately, Cooper overplays his hand as constantly watching 134 minutes of emotional suffering begins to bore quickly.
+Unfortunately, Cooper overplays his hand as he constantly watches 134 minutes of emotional suffering, which quickly begins to bore.
 Characters incomprehensibly mutter nonstop about how sad they are and how they wish they could just end it all.

 The cinematography is beautifully done by Masanobu Takayanagi, marking his third collaboration with Cooper.
 Takayanagi keeps the camera motionless most of the time and allows the characters to move within the frame.
 This technique gives the Western world a sense of stillness, almost like the people are the only thing inhabiting the cruel setting.
 But people are not the only physical inhabitants.
 Takayanagi has an eye for the surrounding scenery that makes the characters almost feel insignificant compared to the vastness of the land and wildlife.